Belle-Yeoki/SQL-Projects/Call_Center_Restaurant_Order_Analysis/Readme.md

 ## Objective
 The key objectives of this project were:

-Identify top-performing restaurants based on order volume and revenue.
++ Identify top-performing restaurants by order volume and revenue.

-Measure average delivery times and what influences them.
++ Measure delivery times and uncover delay drivers.

-Analyze driver performance, particularly around tip amounts and delivery efficiency.

-Analyze driver performance, particularly around tip amounts and delivery efficiency.

-Discover customer preferences, including ASAP requests and popular delivery areas.
++ Evaluate driver efficiency and tip correlation.

++ Understand customer behaviors and preferences.

-Provide actionable recommendations to improve customer experience and delivery operations.
++ Offer actionable recommendations to optimize delivery operations.

 ## Data Source
 The dataset was provided in Excel and uploaded to SQL Server Management Studio for querying.
 It contains timestamped order records, delivery details, financial figures (tips, discounts, fees), and driver/customer IDs.